acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

       --allow-traffic-from-namespace strings            Namespaces that are allowed to send network traffic to all Acorn apps --allow-user-annotation strings                   Allow these annotations to propagate to dependent objects, no effect if --ignore-user-labels-and-annotations not true
       --allow-user-label strings                        Allow these labels to propagate to dependent objects, no effect if --ignore-user-labels-and-annotations not true
+      --allow-user-metadata-namespace strings           Allow these namespaces to propagate labels and annotations to dependent objects, no effect if --ignore-user-labels-and-annotations not true
       --api-server-replicas int                         acorn-api deployment replica count
       --auto-upgrade-interval string                    For apps configured with automatic upgrades enabled, the interval at which to check for new versions.
 Upgrade intervals configured at the application level cannot be smaller than this. (default '5m' - 5 minutes)
       --aws-identity-provider-arn string                ARN of cluster's OpenID Connect provider registered in AWS